rayyan-umair/rayyan-umair.github.io/README.md

 ## About

 I am constantly learning.
-The intersection of AI, cybersecurity, and cloud has my full attention.
+I am shaping my career where security risk, governance and business strategy meet, with a focus on how organizations govern AI & vice versa.

-I prefer finding the root cause and engineering systems where failure is harder to create in the first place.
+I prefer finding the root cause, asking why a control failed & engineering systems where failure is harder to create in the first place.

 **My core interests:**

-◈ **Security Architecture &amp; Risk** - systems that hold up by principle.
+◈ **Governance &amp; Risk Management** - frameworks and controls that hold up by principle, not by luck.

-◈ **AI-Augmented Decision Making** - high-stakes situations still need a human in the room.
+◈ **AI Governance & Risk** - as organizations adopt AI, someone has to own the risk decisions around it.

-◈ **Human Accountability in Systems** - someone has to own errors and make the fix credible.
+◈ **Accountability in Systems** - when something breaks, someone has to own it and make the fix credible.

-I am building toward this through hands-on projects, certifications, and a degree in Information Security.
-Whatever I learn, I test as I continue building thesis and projects including REXDR - a self-hosted detection and response platform where eight engines correlate into single investigations.
+I am building towards these through hands-on work to complement the frameworks on paper, certifications, and a degree in Information Security and ongoing projects including REXDR - a modular network intelligence & threat-hunting platform.

 My experience so far has been scattered across IT support, logistics, operations, and investigative work.
-Different environments, but the same pattern for how systems fail when you spend enough time watching them.
+Different environments have the same pattern for systems failure when you spend enough time watching them.
+The pattern recognition is real part of what governance and risk work actually is.

-Outside of study and work I chase pretty much the same things: calmness, discipline, precision.
-In the gym.
-At the range.
-On the track.
-In the sky.
-In deep water.
-Environments where I can think critically.
-That balance matters more to me than most things.
+Outside of study & work, I chase pretty much the same things - calmness, discipline, precision - in different settings.
+The gym, the range, the track, the sky, the deep waters.

-Always open to discussing opportunities.
+Always open to discussing conversations about GRC, security governance, or where AI risk is heading.

 ## Right now